 What exactly is Area 51 hiding?
 The subject of many, many conspiracy theories – and a fairly daft attempt to ‘storm’ the government-protected site back in 2019 – the secrecy surrounding the US test facility is huge.
 However, it’s only so interesting to conspiracy fans across the world thanks to a certain alleged alien sighting and autopsy that took place there many, many years ago.

-Whether you’re a fan of the X-Files or were one of the several thousand strong who planned to attend the site several years ago, here are a few firm facts we can take away about Area 51.
+Whether you’re a fan of the X-Files or were one of the several thousand strong who planned to attend the site several years ago, here are a few fun facts we can take away about Area 51.

 1. Area 51 wasn’t built for ‘alien study’.